wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 ``string startIndex``
-The index defining the beginning of the window
+The index defining the beginning of the window.

 ``string endIndex``
-The index defining the end of the window
+The index defining the end of the window.

 ``int count``
 The number of events to return.
 Read characteristics of the stream determine how the events are constructed.